 The financial statements have been prepared on the going concern basis.
-In considering the financial position of the Company, the Company has considered the forecasted operating and capital expenditures for the foreseeable future and cash flows relating to its financing.
-Forecasting those cash flows requires significant judgment when estimating expected operating expenditure, capital expenditure and the continued support of the parent company, whose loan to the Company will be extended for another three years to December 2021.
-For further details on going concern please refer to note 2 on page 23.
+In considering the financial position of the Company, the Company has considered the forecasted operating and capital expenditures for a period of at least twelve months from the date of approval of these financial statements and cash flows relating to its financing.
+Forecasting those cash flows requires significant judgment when estimating expected operating expenditure, capital expenditure and the continued support of the parent company, whose loan to the Company has been extended for another three years to December 2021.
+This loan is repayable on demand, for further details please refer to Note 2.